Paperspace/gradient-cli/README.md

 Default Container
 =================
 If no `container` option is specified when using `paperspace run <script.py>` or the `paperspace.run()` function the default container image used is `paperspace/tensorflow-python` on Docker Hub.
-This container has the tensorflow-gpu libraries installed for both python2 and python3, as well as several other popular packages, including scipy, scikit-learn, pandas, Pillow and pysym.
+This container has the tensorflow-gpu libraries installed for both python2 and python3, as well as several other popular packages, including numpy, scipy, scikit-learn, pandas, Pillow and matplotlib.
-It is based off the Google docker image gcr.io/tensorflow/tensorflow:latest-gpu` with the addition of support for python3, pip3, and pipenv.
+It is based off the Google docker image `gcr.io/tensorflow/tensorflow:latest-gpu` with the addition of support for python3, pip3, and pipenv.

 Other examples